 The schools subpage

 With 23 schools, plus home education and preschool, we needed a way for people to quickly access school-specific content.
-Our schools page layout accomplished this by offering a choice between an expanding “accordion” of basics (like contact info, tour requests, and a welcome video), or going to the stand-alone school website for comprehensive info:
+Our schools page layout accomplished this by offering a choice between expanding an “accordion” of basics (like contact info, the principal’s name, tour requests, accountability report card, and a welcome video), or clicking a button to go to the stand-alone school website for comprehensive info:

 Notice the optional, full-width banner image, plus a variety of CSS-driven formatting options in the main content area: